When you or a loved one suffers from chronic obstructive pulmonary disease (COPD), you want to do everything you can to ease the symptoms.

 Fiber: A 2007 study showed that dietary fiber might be associated with better lung function, meaning that COPD patients may benefit from an increased fiber intake.
 Whole grains, brown rice, nuts, whole grain cereals, oatmeal, and produce such as apples, blueberries, carrots, cucumbers, and tomatoes are great sources of fiber to add to your diet.

 Vitamin D: Another study showed that vitamin D deficiency is common among COPD patients, which worsens as the condition progresses.
 Increasing the intake of vitamin D can help reduce the risk of osteoporosis as well as prevent the lungs from deteriorating even further due to COPD.
 Fatty fish such as salmon, tuna and sardines, eggs, and even some exposure to the sun can help increase your vitamin D intake.

 Avoid the Wrong Foods

 Bloat-causing foods: Foods such as cruciferous vegetables (e.g., broccoli and cauliflower) can cause excessive gas, which can make it feel as though it is difficult to breathe.
 These vegetables are an excellent source of fiber and vitamins, however, so patients with COPD can eat them — just not too much.

 Salt: Excess sodium can exacerbate respiratory issues and cause a host of other health problems — so it’s wise for COPD patients to reduce their salt intake.
-Skip salty foods such as potato chips, fries, pretzels and other salty snacks, and make sure that any ingredient you add to your food is low sodium.
+Skip salty foods such as potato chips, fries, pretzels, and other salty snacks, and make sure that any ingredient you add to your diet is low sodium.